 I’ve also heard of people just boxing up the toys and getting rid of them altogether!

-- First off, everything has a designated place in the playroom (see below).
+First off, everything has a designated place in the playroom (see Play Room Organization Ideas).
 When things start to overflow it’s time to clean them out.

-- I observe what B plays with the most and what hasn’t been touched in months.
+Observe what your child actually plays with the most.
+Also take note of what hasn’t been touched in months.

-- I ask B what he no longer wants or is ready to pass along to someone else.
-Unfortunately, he usually says he wants to keep it all.
+Ask your child what he no longer wants or is ready to pass along to someone else.
+Unfortunately, my child usually says he wants to keep it all.
 It’s a great opportunity to teach your child about sharing with those less fortunate.
 You can talk with them about how happy a toy they are not using might make someone else.

-- I pick a time when B is not home to go through the playroom.
+Pick a time when your child is not home to go through the playroom.
 Trust me it’s easier this way.
-Throw out anything that is broken and moving toys that are no longer played with out of the play room.
+Throw out anything that is broken.
+Move toys that you observed are no longer played with out of the play room.
 I put my son’s in a box in the spare room.

 Give it some time and then give them away.
-Once the toys have sat upstairs untouched for a while (6+ months or so), I know they are ready to be passed on.
+Once the toys have sat untouched for a while (6+ months or so), I know they are ready to be passed on.
 There are a few occasions toys have made it back downstairs.
 We usually pass toys to family or friends so it’s nice knowing we could always get them back if we needed to.